 360° View from Inside a Corn Flakes Box

-You know you’ve thought about it.
-(Aren’t we always half-asleep when we’re munching on Corn Flakes?)
+We know you’ve thought about it.
 You’re sitting at the table, staring at the box, wondering what it would feel like inside.

 Now you know.
 Mystery solved.
 You’re welcome.